Jygsaw/comfortfood-next/README.md

 (note: May be slow to start up from hosting service hibernation)

 ## TODO
-- [ ] implement auto-save for draft changes
 - [ ] investigate whether redirect in handleNetworkResponse should block success chain of EditArticleButton
     - testcase:
         - log out